Skip to main content

 Apply an operator that helps refine your search (these vary depending on the type of filter).

-When searching for package names on hosts, the results contain both vulnerable and non-vulnerable packages.
+When searching for package or Windows application names on hosts, the results contain both vulnerable and non-vulnerable packages and applications.

 Filters